wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 to trigger task executions on all idle workers as aggressively.
 Or there could be a two-link network path from the coordinator to each worker, where the first link is shared by all workers, but the second link is dedicated to the worker.
-This would ressemble more closely real-world network setups.
+This would resemble more closely real-world network setups.
 Regardless, when moving away from individual private links, reasoning about the execution becomes much more difficult (let's *again* be thankful for simulation!).

 Also, we have only focused on overall execution time as our performance metric.
-But many other metrics are possible, such as monetary cost (in case each work charges some hourly rate - e.g., a VM in a commercial cloud), energy consumption (as different workers may be more or less power-efficient), etc.  Considering different metrics leads to different results for scheduling strategies, and typically suggests new strategies.
+But many other metrics are possible, such as monetary cost (in case each worker charges some hourly rate as in commercial clouds) or energy consumption (as different workers may be more or less power-efficient).
+Considering different metrics leads to different results for scheduling strategies, and typically suggests new strategies.
 One can even try to target multiple metrics at once.
 For instance, one could say "I want to execute the tasks as fast as possible but without exceeding some energy budget".

-Exploring these more realistic, but often more relevant to practice, setups can take you down interesting paths that lead to Computer Science research.
+Exploring these more realistic, but often more relevant to practice, setups can take you down fascinating paths that lead to Computer Science research.
 But for now, how about just answering the questions below?